oatlog/oatlog/doc/extended_abstract/main.typ

 As oatlog is ongoing work we have up to this point mostly focused on basics, but there are many interesting avenues for further optimization.
 The following sections highlight some optimizations that we find conceptually interesting.
-Note that among them, only @idea_trie_queries "Trie queries" have yet been implemented in oatlog.
+Note that among them, only @idea_trie_queries "Trie queries" and @rule-simplify "Rule simplification" have yet been implemented in oatlog.

 #figure(
   placement: auto,